Download Residential School Statement Of PurposeFile Size: 1.41 MB

 Our aim is to provide pupils with a range of opportunities so that they can reach their full potential.

 For some young people with special educational needs a residential boarding placement can offer the right balance of education, support and stability that will then allow them to make rapid academic progress and develop socially.
+This will then allow them to make rapid academic progress and develop socially, achieved by our 24-hour curriculum.

 The young person will attend the school as a day pupil, benefiting from the expertise and support we offer whilst the residential offer provides a warm and welcoming environment that allows for the development of positive relationships with peers and adults.
 The dedicated staff team create a family atmosphere where shared experiences provide opportunities for personal development and a sense of belonging.